-In functional programming there are two concepts that are mentioned a lot that may sound intimidating: the semigroup and the monoid.
+In functional programming there are two concepts that are mentioned a lot that may sound intimidating: the semigroup and the monoid (not monad).
 These concepts originate from category theory, which is a branch of math that aims to reason about the entirety of math through graphs called "categories".
 While monoids and semigroups sound complex, they are a simple but powerful abstraction that allow you to generically combine data types.

 Semigroup, since the

-monad is a strict subset of the semigroup.
+monoid is a strict subset of the semigroup.
 A semigroup is basically a set with

 an associative multiplication operation defined on it.
 In Haskell, we don't